 - A comprehensive recovery programme to enable patients to stay drug-free on leaving rehab

-The vast majority of ecstasy addiction rehabs that we work with also provide free ongoing support for families and free aftercare for their patients.
+The vast majority of addiction rehabs that we work with also provide free ongoing support for families and free aftercare for their patients.
 Detox Plus UK can also arrange same day rehab admissions for those in urgent need.

 National Institute on Drug Abuse